ossf/fuzz-introspector/doc/sphinx/source/oss-fuzz/index.rst

 OSS-Fuzz has analysed.

 To use the latest corpus, we just need to `--public-corpora` to the `introspector` command.
-The following example shows how to do this in a similar fashion to the example above:
+The following example shows how to do this:

 .. code-block:: bash